DS@GT ARC

 PAN

-PAN is a series of scientific events and shared tasks on digital text forensics and stylometry, aiming to advance the state of the art in these areas.
+PAN is a series of scientific events and shared tasks on digital text forensics and stylometry.

 QuantumCLEF